Monetra/monetra_magento2/README.md

 # Monetra Module for Magento 2

 The Monetra Module for Magento 2 allows you to easily configure your Magento 2 instance to process payments through a Monetra server.
 The module utilizes the Monetra PaymentFrame feature, receiving payment information in an iframe provided by the Monetra server.
 This ensures that sensitive payment data is never entered into your website's front end or sent to your Magento server.
-It also provides the option for customers to save payment methods so they can use them in the future without re-entering card details (card data is not stored on your Magento server).
+It also provides the option for customers to save payment methods so they can use them in the future without re-entering card details (sensitive card data is not stored on your Magento server).

 ## Installation